-Despite the presence of commuter rail within the District, infrastructure, connectivity, and other transit deficiencies exist.
+Despite the presence of commuter rail within the District, inadequate transit infrastructure, an absence of connectivity, and other transit deficiencies exist.
 Therefore, it is necessary to induce investment through available economic development tools.
 The activities of MDHA will make the area conducive to new private development and result in increased tax revenues to the Metropolitan Government.
 Tax increment financing will be used to fund infrastructure, affordable housing, and economic development activities.
-Specifically, MDHA plans to commit \$10,000,000 (ten million dollars) of tax increment financing to the development of affordable and workforce housing units.
-The remainder will be used to support infrastructure and economic development activities.
+Specifically, MDHA commits a minimum of \$10,000,000 (ten million dollars) of tax increment financing to the development of affordable housing units.
+For the Donelson Transit Oriented Redevelopment District, affordable housing is defined as housing for residents with income at 60% of the Area Median Income (AMI), or below.
+Any project that includes housing and receives tax increment financing shall provide a minimum of 10% of the new or rehabilitated units as affordable housing to residents qualifying at 60% AMI or below.
+The remainder of the \$30,000,000 (thirty million dollars) of tax increment backed debt provided for by the Plan will be used to support infrastructure and economic development activities.

-The tax increment backed debt of \$30,000,000 (thirty million dollars) provided for by the Plan will require approximately 30 percent of the projected net new property taxes generated by the Project Area, if development can be induced.
+The tax increment backed debt of \$30,000,000 (thirty million dollars) provided for by the Plan will require approximately 30 percent of the projected net new property tax revenues generated by the Project Area, if development can be induced.